heritage arts glass project

 Woodturning Intermediate

-Pre-requisite Beginning or instructor permission.
+Pre-requisite: Beginning Woodturning or instructor permission.
 This course assumes a knowledge of basic woodturning techniques, tools and safety precautions.
-Through practice students will further perfect their skills in the craft, delving into hollowing, live and natural edge bowls, turning thin, inlay, etc. Students will learn to harvest and prep their own wood and to problem solve, including repairing splits, gouges, chipping, etc. Advanced tools will be covered.
+Through practice students will further perfect their skills by learning tool control, shape and form, live and natural edge bowls, turning thin, embellishments, etc. We will discuss how to harvest and prep their own wood and to problem solve, including repairing splits, gouges, chipping, etc. Advanced tools will be covered.
 For more adventurous students, independent study projects may be proposed and discussed with instructor.
 Class meets in Room 118.
-Instructor: Doug Haas.
+Instructor Kirk Rector.

 Cultural Heritage